oriuminc/jenkins-inception/README.md

   - Every once in awhile, ruby 1.8.7 in the VM will throw a segmentation fault while installing `libmysql-ruby` during the chef run.
 It's sporadic, and reprovisioning should move past it.
+  - LogMeIn Hamachi is known to cause issues with making `pear.php.net` unreachable, and so the environment won't build.

 To Do
 -----